We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - An online symptom tracker allows you to document your clinical progress.

-- Talkspace offers an interface with Happify, a science-based happiness-promoting app.
+- Talkspace offers an interface with Happify, a science-based positive psychology app.

 - Through Talkspace’s EAP programs, you can find resources for financial wellness, legal advice, and work-life planning.

-- Talkspace has also announced a new psychiatry service for people who need both mental health care and prescription management.
+- Talkspace has also announced a new psychiatry service for people needing mental health care and prescription management.
 Staffed by psychiatrists and nurse practitioners, Talkspace Psychiatry offers an initial evaluation at $199.
 Follow-up visits are priced at $125 per session.
-You can choose therapy, psychiatry, or both.
+You can choose:

 However, it’s important to note that Talkspace Psychiatry professionals can’t prescribe controlled substances such as: